mfem/web/src/tutorial/meshvis.md

 ---

-### <i class="fa fa-check-square-o"></i>&nbsp; Visualizing results in VisIt and Paraview
+### <i class="fa fa-check-square-o"></i>&nbsp; Visualizing results in VisIt and ParaView
-To save the simulation results from example 1 (ex1p.cpp) in ParaView format, add the following lines just before step 17 in the file.
+To save the simulation results from the parallel version of Example 1 ([ex1p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1p.cpp)) in ParaView format, add the following lines just before step 17 in the file.

 ```diff
    {